June 27, 2023

 Former Mt.
 Ashland Inn

 The two of us lingered in the shade for a long lunch while taking in all the blooming wildflowers on the property.
 Poledork even broke out her watercolors and painted a small image of the inn on a paper map of the trail.
 It was such a clever way to document her journey out here.
-I’m always in awe of people who identify as “creatives” because I don’t any sort of skill like that.
-I can’t draw, or paint, or do any sort of visual art.
-I just don’t have the originality to come up with something so artistic.
+I’m always in awe of people who identify as “creatives” because I don’t have any sort of skill like that.
+I can’t draw, paint, or do any sort of visual art.
+I just don’t have the aptitude.

 A bench, a water spigot, and a place to paint the scenery